 - Group exercise sessions and visits to local gyms and physical activity facilities

-- Social enrichment activities such as fishing, musical groups, creative writing and creative arts
+- Social enrichment activities such as fishing, musical groups, creative writing and other creative artistic enjoyments.

 - Stress reduction and stress management through counseling, exercise, massage, acupuncture, Reiki and yoga

-- Eye exams and glasses, through Mass Health or VA healthcare facilities
+- Eye exams and glasses, through Community Health or VA healthcare facilities

-- Dental exams through Mass Health or VA healthcare facilities
+- Dental exams through Community Health or VA healthcare facilities

 - Transportation to VA healthcare and other medical facilities